Hizoul/preact-to-nativescript/README.md

 ```

 # TBD
-- Docs
+- dont ship own preact version
-- Handle Navigation via Nativescripts API (custom routing in pure js works fine though!)
+- Handle unmounting properly when navigating via Nativescripts API (custom routing in pure js works fine though!)
 - ActionBar Known Limitations
   - SystemIcon is not respected
   - NavigationButton doesn't properly render

 # Credits
-- [developit](https://github.com/developit) by basically programming this library and making it possible without even knowing.
-He provided [this untested document implementation](https://github.com/staydecent/nativescript-preact/issues/4#issuecomment-323900569) which is the most important core part of this library.
+- [developit](https://github.com/developit) by providing [this untested document implementation](https://github.com/staydecent/nativescript-preact/issues/4#issuecomment-323900569) that turned into the core of this library.
 He also authored [undom](https://github.com/developit/undom) from which some document mock code was borrowed.
 And he also authored [preact](https://github.com/developit/preact) without which this wouldn't even be possible.
 - [staydecent](https://github.com/staydecent) for providing [a code example](https://github.com/staydecent/nativescript-preact) that showed that preact-to-nativescript is not impossible wizardry but achievable by writing the right wrapper